Biswas57/chiron/vm_deployment.md

    - Check file permissions in server directory

 4. Backend not responding:
-   - curl -X POST -H "Content-Type: application/json" -d '{"url":"https://portal.nutanix.com/page/documents/kbs/details?targetId=kA0320000004H2NCAU"}' http://localhost:4242/api/generate
+   - Use the [backend_troubleshoot script]() to test if websocket connection is existing

-  - check AI API functions and API keys
+   - check AI API functions and correct variable are being parsed
    - check backend functions output formatting

 ### Quick Fixes